Andrew-Kil/Ribbit/README.md

 # 🐸 Ribbit - (Reddit Clone)

 This will be my first personal project as a 5.1 Full Stack Web Development fellow at Pursuit.
-Our objective is to create a clone of an existing full stack application.
-Out of:
+The objective is to, for our first time, create a clone of an existing full stack application.
+The choices were:

 - Tumblr
 - Reddit
 - Pinterest
 - Evernote

-I chose Reddit because it's an app that I use frequently and recreating it will be both challenging and exciting.
+I chose Reddit because it's one of my favorite apps and I use it everyday.
+Building this project from the ground up will help me to better understand what each and every part of the application does.

 ## Ideation:

-- My initial plan of attack is to start by focusing on core components that encompass the general spectrum of the application so that in future versions, as I am focusing on creating and implementing additional functionalities, the application will have a strong foundation to minimize the amount of bugs for future, more specific features.
+- My initial thought process is to start by identifying the core functionalities that I want to focus on.
+- Create:
+  - wireframes
+  - database structure
+  - state/routing/component structure
+  - trello board
+    - "Not Started"
+    - "In Progress/Reviewed"
+    - "Finished"
+- Build out the core components of the applications
+- Test components
+- After satisfactory test results, work on more advanced features

 ## Technical Info: